-Adoption of Accounting Principles
+Adoption of Accounting Principles:

 Governmental Accounting Standards Board Statement No. 72, Fair Value Measurement and Application.
 The Council implemented the provisions of the above Statement during the fiscal year ended June 30, 2016.
 The Statement generally requires investments to be measured at fair value.
 The Statement requires the Council to use valuation techniques which are appropriate under the circumstances and are either a market approach, a cost approach or an income approach.
 The Statement establishes a hierarchy of inputs used to measure fair value.
 There was no material impact on the Council's financial statement as a result of the implementation of Statement No. 72.
-All required disclosures are located in Note 15.